ibm-cloud-docs/vpc/pps-publish.md

 {{site.data.keyword.attribute-definition-list}}

-# Publishing and Unpublishing a Private Path service
+# Publishing and unpublishing a Private Path service
 {: #pps-activating}

 After you verify a successful [connection to your Private Path service](/docs/vpc?topic=vpc-pps-verify), you must publish your service for deployment to consumers.